Yet Another Helper

 The story has a happy ending.
-The jailer and the jailer's whole house received the truth gladly, becoming disciples of Christ.
+The apostles gave the message of salvation not only to the jailer, but also to his whole household, and they all received the truth gladly, becoming disciples of Christ.

 Immediately, the jailer showed compassion on the apostles, his new brothers in Christ, by bringing water to wash their wounds.
 As soon as the apostles were able, although it was the middle of the night, they took the jailer together with his household and baptized them.
-Perhaps they went to the source of the water that the jailer had just used to treat them.
-If the water came from the river that had been the hub of Christian activity, the place where the church in Philippi was born probably became also the place of baptisms.
+A common view is that the rite was performed at a well in the courtyard,49 yet it is far more likely that they were baptized in the customary manner, by immersion, which would have required a larger body of water.
+Perhaps the very river that had been the hub of Christian activity was close by.
+If so, it was probably the place chosen.

 At last, the apostles returned to the jailer’s home and sat down for a meal.
-The jailer had authority to extend hospitality to his charges so long as they did not escape.
 No doubt Paul and Silas had not eaten since being arrested.
 The meal was a joyous time, as the jailer exulted not only in his deliverance from certain death, but also in his admittance to life in Jesus Christ.

 Departure from Philippi

 On the morning after "a great earthquake" (v.
 26) strikes a city, there is much turmoil, as people assess damage and look for victims.
 But Luke’s account gives no hint that Philippi itself suffered any effects of the earthquake that opened the jail.
-On the contrary, when the new day dawned, the magistrates had no problem to deal with besides the aftermath of yesterday’s near-riot.
-The severe earth-shaking that delivered the apostles was evidently confined to one small place, clear evidence that it was supernatural in character.
+On the contrary, when the new day dawned, the magistrates had no problem to deal with besides the aftermath of yesterday’s near riot.
+The severe ground shaking that delivered the apostles was evidently confined to one small place, clear evidence that it was supernatural in character.
 Perhaps an angel agitated the foundations of the prison.

 Paul was not willing to pass over the injustice without protest.
 For the first time, he revealed that he and Silas were Roman citizens.
 He knew the impact this revelation would have on the magistrates of a Roman colony.
-Their primary obligation was to uphold Roman law, and one of its foremost demands was that Roman citizens receive just treatment.
-Paul was therefore blunt in warning the local magistrates that he was determined to stand on his rights.
+Their primary obligation was to uphold Roman law, and one of its foremost demands was that Roman citizens receive just treatment.59 Paul was therefore blunt in warning the local magistrates that he was determined to stand on his rights.
 He complained that he and Silas were not only deprived of a fair trial, but also subjected to a beating.
-Roman citizens were exempt from any degrading form of punishment, such as flogging or crucifixion.
-Paul knew, as the magistrates knew, that if higher authorities learned how the magistrates handled the case of Paul and Silas, they would view it as a serious breach of duty.
+Roman citizens were exempt from any degrading form of punishment, such as flogging or crucifixion.60 Paul knew, as the magistrates knew, that if the governor of the province learned how the magistrates handled the case of Paul and Silas, he would view it as a serious breach of duty.
 Therefore, Paul refused to leave quietly, as if he were accepting the release as an act of mercy.
 Rather, he insisted that the magistrates come themselves and release the two apostles—a gesture equivalent to admitting that they had acted improperly.

 The ultimatum was effective.
-When the sergeants returned with the information that the jailed men were Roman citizens, the magistrates were greatly afraid.
-Hoping to appease Paul and to forestall any complaint to their superiors, they complied immediately with Paul’s demands.
-They hurried to the jail, conducted out the two apostles, and begged them to leave the city.
+When the sergeants returned with the information that the jailed men were Roman citizens, the magistrates became very afraid.
+So, in the hope of appeasing Paul and forestalling any complaint to their superiors, they complied immediately with Paul’s demands.
+They hurried to the jail, brought out the two apostles, and begged them to leave the city.
 Now that he had made his point, Paul was willing to go.
-After a brief visit to the house of Lydia, where they met the believers and consoled them because circumstances did not allow the apostles to remain, they departed from Philippi and resumed their journey toward the south.
+First, however, he and Silas made a brief visit to the house of Lydia, where they met local believers and consoled them because circumstances did not allow the apostles to remain in their midst.
+Then with Timothy serving again as their companion, they departed from Philippi and resumed their missionary journey.